subsquid/docs/docs/tutorials/create-a-simple-squid.md

 ## Credits

 This sample project is actually a real integration, developed by our very own [Mikhail Shulgin](https://github.com/ma-shulgin).
-Credits for building it and helping with the guide go to him.
+Credit for building it and helping with the guide goes to him.